INTO A BLACK BEYOND

 Dimitri is an Authors Circle facilitator and digital media producer at ConTextos.
 He believes that the understanding gained by a thorough examination of the world around us, as experienced from multiple perspectives, is fundamental to the shared success of all people.
 Born in the Bahamas and raised in the Bronx, Dimitri has grown deep roots in Chicago where he helps create opportunities to learn, explore, and tell stories about the world and ourselves, stories that provide fertile ground for empathy and understanding.

 Johnny Page is the Co-Director of Programs & Partnerships at ConTextos.
 He is a formerly incarcerated professional, speaker, author, anti-violence educator, and advocate.
 He’s committed to fighting for the right of access to higher education for the incarcerated and creating pathways for the formerly incarcerated on traditional campuses.
-Johnny is Co-Founder of C.A.V.E.
+Johnny is the Co-Founder of C.A.V.E.
 (Community Anti-Violence Education) an intergenerational community-based support system for those who are affected by trauma.